AbsaOSS/cobrix/README.md

 ```

 ### Spark SQL schema extraction
-This library also provides convenient methods to extract Spark SQL schemas and Cobol layouts from copybooks.
+This library also provides convenient methods to extract Spark SQL schemas and COBOL layouts from copybooks.

-If you want to extract a Spark SQL schema from a copybook by providing same options you provide to Spark:
+If you want to extract a Spark SQL schema from a copybook by providing the same options you provide to Spark:
 ```scala
 // Same options that you use for spark.read.format("cobol").option() val options = Map("schema_retention_policy" -> "keep_original")